-Eau Kulen takes its name from the mountain which lies at 496 meters above sea level, located to the immediate north-east of the Angkor archaeological site in Cambodia.
+Eau Kulen takes its name from the iconic Kulen mountains which lie at 496 meters above sea level, located to the immediate north-east of the Angkor archaeological site in Cambodia.
 It is the site chosen by King Jayavarman II at the beginning of the 9th century to install one of the first royal capitals of the Khmer Empire.
-The Kulen Mountains, “lychee mountains”, are home to many treasures including basins, reservoirs, and a collection of burial temples with lush vegetation.
+The Kulen Mountains (“lychee mountains”), are home to many treasures including basins, reservoirs, and a collection of burial temples with lush vegetation.
 The famous waterfalls of the site, its monumental Buddha carved from the rock at the top of the Kulen Mountains, as well as the sculpted rivers of Kbal Spean and the 1000 lingas dedicated to the god Shiva, complete this idyllic landscape.

-Among the leading experts who have contributed to the success of the mineral waters Eau Kulen and La Vie is Yves Jacques, who has also been technical director of the Evian brand for many years.
-Yves Jacques is also Claude Jacques’s brother, a prominent historian specializing in Khmer civilization and closely involved in the plan to safeguard the 401 km2 Angkor archaeological park, a UNESCO world heritage site.
+Many leading international experts have contributed to the success of the mineral water Eau Kulen in the Kingdom of Cambodia and also La Vie in Vietnam.
+Among them is Yves Jacques, a former technical director of the Evian brand for many years.
+Yves Jacques is also Claude Jacques’s brother, a prominent historian specializing in the Khmer civilization and closely involved in the plan to safeguard the 401 km2 of Angkor archaeological park, a UNESCO world heritage site.